-Note: I am intentionally NOT including photos in this article, as I know that I sure didn’t want to see such photos right after I went through this.
+Note: I am intentionally NOT including photos in this article, as I know that I sure didn’t want to see such photos right after our house was hit by a tornado.
 Links point to blog entries that can have photos, however

 We’re now at just over 9 months since having our own lives turned upside down by the May 22, 2011 Minneapolis tornado.
 We’re far along enough in our repairs , that we’re more able to notice what’s going on in the rest of the world… right in time for a major tornado season.
 Awesome. :/